 The day before I left my job, my client (whom I finished creating her subscription beauty box website) just asked me to create another one; this time with establishing a website catered to hair care products.
 I remember breaking down and crying as I thanked the Universe.
 My heart fell full and felt reassured that it was the right decision for me to leave the company.

-In the beginning, I’ve experienced career FOMO (fear of missing out).
-I’ve seen others who quit their job before me and went on to pursue higher paying positions or advance in the career ladder.
+In the beginning, I experienced career FOMO (fear of missing out).
+I’ve seen others who quit their job before me and went on to pursue higher-paying positions or advance in the career ladder.
 Though I was happy for them, deep down inside I wished I was in their shoes.
-I’ve submitted countless of job applications to other companies.
+I’ve submitted countless job applications to other companies.
 In return, the responses from the companies were either that I was overqualified or that there were no openings.
 Not only it made me feel depressed, but I felt that I wasn’t good enough to continue being in the workforce.

 And now?
 I no longer worry about career FOMO.
 Instead, I’m focused on creating my own freedom as a freelancer.

-I may not be employed by the company, but I am serving a greater cause: helping the spiritual community, small business owners, writers, artists and creatives develop websites and logos.
+I may not be employed by the company, but I am serving a greater cause: helping the spiritual community, small business owners, writers, artists, and creatives develop websites and logos.
 Not to mention, providing my tarot readings to entrepreneurs and writing my paranormal fiction series, The Bruja From Customer Support.
-It’s a wonderful feeling when I decided to reclaim my time by building my business with my husband at Red Lotus Designz.
+It was a wonderful feeling when I decided to reclaim my time by building my business with my husband at Red Lotus Designz.

 Sometimes in order to create a new life, you’ll need to say goodbye to your old one.
 Change can be uncomfortable, but it’s needed when we go through a purging process.
-The road may not be easy, but I believe that it’s the most rewarding in terms of gaining experiences and learning how to take accountability of your actions.
+The road may not be easy, but I believe that it’s the most rewarding in terms of gaining experience and learning how to take accountability for your actions.